pharo-project/pharo-ci/repository/CI-Core.package/CISmallIntRule.class/README.md

-A CISmallIntRule is responsible to run smallint rules and report what's going wrong.
+A CISmallIntRule is responsible to run smallint rules and report the results.